davidwdraper/EFFV2/SOP1.md

 ## Session Ritual

 Paste SOP → declare active service → paste full current files → merge drops only.
+Be pro-active.
+Warn if session is getting too bloated for your efficient processing

 ---

 ## File Discipline

+- Repo Path/Filename on 1st line
-- Top comment: path + ADR refs.
+- ADR refs.
 - Inline “why,” not “how.”
 - Always ensure wiring is complete.
 - Never drift; ask if logic exists before adding.
-- First line of every drop = repo path.
+- All returned files in a code block

 ---